Testing for Nonlinear Cointegration under Heteroskedasticity: Monte Carlo Study

 Moreover, we consider covariance breaks of the form

-In our simulations we only consider the case where all variance shifts occur at the same time, i.e., $\tau:=\tau_{u}=\tau_{x}=\tau_{\mu}=\tau_{ux}$.
-For the results on other possible scenarios see the simulation study of \cite{CavaliereTaylor2006}.
+In our simulations we only consider the case where all shifts occur at the same time, i.e., $\tau:=\tau_{u}=\tau_{x}=\tau_{\mu}=\tau_{ux}$.
+For the results on other possible scenarios see the simulation study of \cite{CavaliereTaylor2006} who did not observe qualitative differences for their bootstrap test.